A Giant is a humanoid of extremely large size.

 There is one full-blooded giant, however, on the side of the good.
 While in the mountains, Hagrid discovered he had a half brother living there, and decided to bring him home to Hogwarts.
 He named him 'Grawp' because "tha's what it sounds like when he says his name" (OP30).
 Grawp lived in the Forbidden Forest at first and then, after the centaurs got upset, Hagrid moved him to a cave near Hogsmeade.
 However, Hagrid has been successful in domesticating him somewhat and in teaching him some English - so much so that Grawp was actually able to attend Dumbledore's funeral in spring 1997 ( HBP30).

 Unfortunately, partly thanks to the giants' alliance with Voldemort and partly thanks to the wizarding world's general distrust of "part-humans," the giants are looked down upon very heavily.
 Shortly after Harry witnessed Voldemort's return, Dumbledore tried to convince Cornelius Fudge, then the Minister for Magic, to send envoys to the giants.

-The future of the giants is a bleak one - with only eighty or so left in the world, most remaining giants allied with Voldemort, and fights regularly breaking out that severely injure or kill some of those giants that are still around, it is unlikely the race will survive for many more years.
+The future of the giants is a bleak one - with only eighty or so left in the world, and fights regularly breaking out that severely injure or kill some of those giants that are still around, it is unlikely the race will survive for many more years.